-Thus far we have restricted our attention to periodic feasible payoffs.
+Thus far, we have restricted our attention to stationary feasible payoffs.
 In this subsection, we discuss how the relaxation of this restriction would affect the monotonicity result in terms of $\delta$.
-We consider non-stationary sequences of action profiles of players, in which different generations of the same player may play different sequences of action profiles during their lifetime.
-One way to extend the concept of the monotonicity in this case would be as follows: Given a sequence $(\bar{u}^y(\delta))_{y \in \mathbb{N}}$ of players' average discounted payoffs for each generation $y=1,2,\dots$, which is feasible with discount factor $\delta$, we ask whether the same sequence is feasible with $\delta' < \delta$.
+We consider non-stationary sequences of players' action profiles, in which different generations of the same player may play different sequences of action profiles during their lifetime.
+One way to extend the concept of monotonicity in this case would be as follows: Given a sequence $(\bar{u}^y(\delta))_{y \in \mathbb{N}}$ of players' average discounted payoffs for each generation $y=1,2,\dots$, which is feasible with discount factor $\delta$, we ask whether the same sequence is feasible with $\delta' < \delta$.